-There are different speed classes for microSD cards, dependent on how big of a capacity your handling and what type of performance you require.
+Simply put, there are different speed classes for microSD cards, dependent on how big of capacity your handling and what type of performance you require.
 Application Performance Class is one of these categories, developed to certify that microSD cards incorporated within Android’s storage capacity, could endure the performance needed to manage numerous applications from the microSD card directly.
-The SD Association states:

 A1: “The Application Performance Class 1 (A1) was defined by SD Physical 5.1 specification.
 Not only for storing maps, pictures, videos, music, dictionary and documents, it also enables the user to be freed from sluggish for editing and updating data.”

 A2: “The Application Performance Class 2 (A2) is defined by SD Physical 6.0 specification.
 It makes SD memory card much higher performance than the A1 performance by using functions of Command Queuing and Cache.”

 Here are the listed performance differences between the two specifications: